Trauma and the 12 Steps Online Book Course: Homestudy (with Dr. Jamie Marich)

 Book is sold separately and can be found at Penguin, Amazon, and wherever books are sold.

 The interplay between unhealed trauma, dissociation, and addiction can stump even the most seasoned clinicians and leave clients who struggle feeling frustrated and hopeless.
-Although the popular 12-step approaches to addiction treatment can be appropriate for clients with post traumatic stress disorder (PTSD) and other trauma-related diagnoses, rigid application of the disease model and 12-step principles may prove more harmful than helpful for clients in need.
+Although the popular 12-step approaches to addiction treatment can be appropriate for clients with post-traumatic stress disorder (PTSD) and other trauma-related diagnoses, rigid application of the disease model and 12-step principles may prove more harmful than helpful for clients in need.

 Trauma and the 12 Steps (originally published in 2012, with a revised and expanded edition published in 2020) teaches clinicians, professionals, and members of the recovery community that it is possible to bridge the gap in knowledge between traditional, 12-step approaches to working with addiction and advanced, trauma-focused understanding.
 Earn continuing education credits by reading the new and expanded edition and studying alongside several teaching videos especially curated by book author Dr. Jamie Marich.

-Please contact us with any questions or concerns at support@instituteforcreativemindfulness.com.
+This course was first published August 5, 2020.
+Please contact us with any questions or concerns at [email protected].

 Objectives